Lsq707/developer-jms8.0/java-management/set-up-oci-for-jms/set-up-oci-for-jms.md

 ## Introduction
 Before you can use Java Management Service, you must ensure that your Oracle Cloud Infrastructure environment is set up correctly to allow the communication flow between all required components and cloud services.

-The following diagram illustrates the topology of the environment for Java Management Service:
+The following diagram illustrates the topology of the environment for Java Management Service:<br>
+> **Note:** A step-by-step explanation of the diagram will be provided in [Task 2](#task-2-create-oci-resources-manually)

 ![image of jms topology](images/jms-topology.png =40%x*)